Introduction to Election Administration and Management

 About this course

 Elections require more than voting day logistics.
-This course introduces the broader management systems, legal context, institutional roles, operational procedures, and ethical principles required to organize and conduct elections that are free, fair, transparent, and inclusive.
+This course introduces the broader management systems, legal context, institutional roles, operational procedures, stakeholder responsibilities and ethical principles required to organize and conduct elections that are credible, transparent, inclusive and trusted.

 What you will learn